MrSirapob/portfolio/README.md

 ## 🚀 Getting Started

-This portfolio is live at your domain.
-To run locally:
+This portfolio is already deployed.

+### Run locally:

 1. **Clone the repository**
    ```bash